maxpowel/jQuery-XMPP-plugin/OPENFIRE_SETUP.markdown

 	ProxyPass /http-bind http://127.0.0.1:7070/http-bind/
 	ProxyPassReverse /http-bind http://127.0.0.1:7070/http-bind/

 Please check the port.
-It must the same port configured in openfire
+It must be the same port configured in openfire

-Now enable the apache module
+Now enable the apache modules

 	a2enmod proxy
 	a2enmod proxy_http